 How to transplant basil seedlings from seed starting trays

-Getting basil plants out of pots without destroying them is often overlooked skill.
-You can’t be just grabbing the leaves and yanking it as it may damage the roots.
+Getting basil plants out of pots without destroying them is often an overlooked skill.
+You can’t just grab the leaves and yank it as it may damage the roots.
 The best way to transplant is to turn the pot upside down without shaking it much.

 When done correctly, the whole plant, roots and all should pop out, and you can then replant it into a bigger container, handling it by the rootball, so you don’t damage the plant itself.

 Don’t forget to share this post